-8.10 Data Processing Inventory
+8.13 Data Processing Inventory

-- Each data processing activity shall be registered in a Data Processing Inventory. - The inventory needs to be regularly reviewed and updated.
+- Each data processing activity shall be registered in a Data Processing Inventory. - The inventory needs to be regularly reviewed and updated. - Records of processing should be available and be updated as soon as the inventory is updated.

-8.11 Accuracy of data
+8.14 Accuracy of data